br00k/terraformware/README.md

 The version of your terraform can be checked running: `terraform version` (it will tell you if a newer version is available).

-## how to use terraform Infoblox provider (Broken!!!
+## how to use terraform Infoblox provider (Broken!!
 API version mismatch with our Infoblox)
-#### No worries: this is actually carried out by the python API
+#### No worries: this task is actually carried out through the python API and this section can be ignored

 Download [terraform infoblox provider](https://github.com/prudhvitella/terraform-provider-infoblox/releases/)